An ethical company with sound governance

 Devro had a multi-language, externally-hosted whistleblowing system.
 This is primarily designed to offer employees a confidential way of raising issues which they do not feel confident to pursue through the usual channels, but third-party stakeholders are also welcome to use it.
 A Board-approved procedure for handling any issue raised through the hotline is in place.

 Devro’s policy on Business Conduct, accessed via this link, sets out what clearly what we expect from our people.
-All employees and business partners are expected to comply with every aspect of it.
-At the end of the year, each of our senior people must sign a certificate confirming full compliance throughout the year.
-In 2018, 314 people affirmed compliance, and we had no instances of non-compliance.
+All business partners are expected to comply with every aspect of it.
+At the end of the year, each of our senior people must sign a certificate confirming full compliance with our internal Business Conduct Policy throughout the year.
+In 2019, 302 people affirmed compliance, and we had no instances of non-compliance.

 An on-going process is in place to identify, evaluate and manage the significant risks the group faces, which accords with the UK Corporate Governance Code.
 A Risk Committee was formed in 2010.
 This Committee meets four times a year and is charged with reviewing risk throughout the group and reporting thereon to the Board.
 As part of the process, risk assessment procedures are applied across the group.